1n4r1/1n4r1.github.io/_posts/2019-09-19-Hackthebox-Bounty-Walkthrough.md

 ### 2. Getting User

-We have only one port opening and which is port 80 HTTP.
+We have only one port opening 80 (HTTP).
 ![placeholder](https://inar1.github.io/public/images/2019-09-19/2019-09-18-12-05-36.png)

 We have only 2 path available. "transfer.aspx" and "Uploadedfiles".<br>